Many leaders and managers have a rather narrow view of what it means to be an effective collaborator.

 - COMPETE and PLAYOFF let you experience when you might need to collaborate with the competition.

-- XSIM and FUSION help you experience when and how you can move from an overly competitive view of things to a more productive collaborative approach.
+- XSIM and CONSORTIUM help you experience when and how you can move from an overly competitive view of things to a more productive collaborative approach.

 Further reading on collaboration